emaphp/eMacros/README.md

 echo $result[1]; //prints 3
 ```

 The *TextProgram* class returns the result of concatenating each evaluated expression in a program.
-The following program performs the concatenation of two expressions to generate a message.
-This program also introduces the concatenation operator.
+This example generates a message by using the concatenation operator.

 ```php
 include 'vendor/autoload.php';